dresnite/among-cubes/README.md

 During these meetings, players share information, defend themselves, and ultimately vote on who they believe is the Impostor.
 The player with the most votes is eliminated - choose wisely, as voting out a fellow Crew member only helps the Impostor's cause!

+## Developer documentation

+If you want to contribute or understand how the project works internally, go to the [Developer Documentation](docs/README.md).